Banh Mi House

-Banh Mi House offering street Vietnamese food like Pork Rolls, Rice Paper Rolls, fresh fruit shakes and many more delights.
+Banh Mi House offers Vietnamese street food like Pork Rolls, Rice Paper Rolls, fresh fruit shakes and many more delights.

-Banh Mi - Is the Vietnamese word for bread.
+Banh Mi is the Vietnamese word for bread.
 Bread, or more specifically the baguette, was introduced by the French during the colonial period in Vietnam.
 The bread most commonly found in Vietnamese cuisine is a single-serving baguette that is usually airier than its Western counterpart, with a thinner crust.
 Unlike the traditional French baguette, the Vietnamese baguette is made with rice flour along with wheat flour.
-Saigon Rolls

-- Originating on the streets of Saigon, the Banh Mi / Saigon sandwich is a French-Vietnamese hybrid consisting of an airy baguette, sour pickled daikon and carrot, crisp cilantro, spicy chilis, and a cool sliver of cucumber surrounding any number of protein options, from sweet minced pork to fatty pate to sardines Rice Papers Rolls
+Originating on the streets of Saigon, the Banh Mi / Saigon sandwich is a French-Vietnamese hybrid consisting of an airy baguette, sour pickled daikon and carrot, crisp cilantro, spicy chilis, and a cool sliver of cucumber surrounding any number of protein options, from sweet minced pork to fatty pate to sardines